pierangeloc/programs-as-data/presentation/deckset.md

 ```

 ^ By adding this combinator and some constructors we can make the expression of an error condition much easier
+CLICK and by adding some constructors we make things even easier.
+These constructors can be built also using a builder pattern limited just to building that specific term

 ---